marijnh/Eloquent-JavaScript/05_higher_order.md

 // → {name: "Latin", …}
 ```

-The `some` method on arrays is another higher-order function.
-It takes
+The `some` method is another higher-order function.
+It takes a test
-a test function and tells you if that function returns true for any of
+function and tells you if that function returns true for any of the
-the elements in the array.
+elements in the array.

 {{id code_units}}

 But how do we get the character codes in a string?

 In [Chapter ?](values) I mentioned that JavaScript ((string))s are
-encoded as a sequence of 16-bit numbers called _((code unit))s_.
-A
+encoded as a sequence of 16-bit numbers.
+These are called _((code
-((Unicode)) ((character)) code was initially supposed to fit within
+unit))s_.
+A ((Unicode)) ((character)) code was initially supposed to
-such a unit (which gives you a little over 65 thousand characters).
+fit within such a unit (which gives you a little over 65 thousand
-When it became clear that wasn't going to be enough, many people
+characters).
+When it became clear that wasn't going to be enough, many
-balked at the need to use more memory per character.
-To address these
+people balked at the need to use more memory per character.
+To address
-concerns, ((UTF-16)), the format used by JavaScript strings, was
+these concerns, ((UTF-16)), the format used by JavaScript strings, was
 invented.
-It describes some characters using a single 16-bit code
+It describes most common characters using a single 16-bit
-unit, and others using a pair of two such units.
+code unit, but uses a pair of two such units for others.

 {{index error}}

-UTF-16 is generally considered a bad idea now.
+UTF-16 is generally considered a bad idea today.
 It seems almost
 intentionally designed to invite mistakes.
 It's easy to write programs
 that pretend code units and characters are the same thing.
-And if
+And if your
-your language doesn't use two-unit characters, that will appear to
+language doesn't use two-unit characters, that will appear to work
-work just fine.
-But as soon as someone tries to use such a program
+just fine.
+But as soon as someone tries to use such a program with
-with some less common ((Chinese characters)), it breaks.
-Fortunately,
+some less common ((Chinese characters)), it breaks.
+Fortunately, with
-with the advent of ((Emoji)), everybody has started using two-unit
+the advent of ((emoji)), everybody has started using two-unit
 characters, and the burden of dealing with such problems is more
 fairly distributed.